freitasgouvea/token-erc-20/README.md

 # ERC20 Token

-This is an example in solidity language of an ERC-20 standard Ethereum Token, mintable and burnable, with owner access permissions and module pausable.
+This is an example in solidity language of an ERC-20 standard Ethereum Token, mintable and burnable, with owner access permissions and pausable module.

 ## Erc-20